pedrofern/desofs2024_M1A_1/Deliverables/delivery/README_Delivery.md

 ## 2. Analysis

 ### 2.1 Preliminary Software Risk Analysis

-- **Risk:** Unauthorized access to sensitive delivery data.
+- **Risk:** Unauthorized access to the download feature.
-    - **Mitigation:** Implement strong authentication and authorization checks before allowing access to the download feature.
+    - **Mitigation:** Implement strong, multi-factor authentication and comprehensive authorization checks before allowing access to the download feature.

+- **Risk:** Insecure file handling leading to path traversal attacks.
+    - **Mitigation:** Enforce strict input validation and file path sanitization to prevent path traversal attacks.

 - **Risk:** Data corruption during the download process.
-    - **Mitigation:** Implement checksum or similar data integrity checks post-download.
+    - **Mitigation:** Implement checksum validation or similar data integrity checks post-download to ensure file integrity.

+- **Risk:** Lack of encryption during data transmission.
+    - **Mitigation:** Use TLS encryption for all data transmissions to ensure confidentiality and integrity of data in transit.

+- **Risk:** Denial of Service (DoS) attacks targeting the files download feature.
+    - **Mitigation:** Employ rate limiting, anomaly detection, and network security solutions to identify and mitigate potential DoS attacks effectively.

 - **Risk:** PDF generation could expose the system to service disruption attacks.
-    - **Mitigation:** Implement rate limiting and monitoring to detect and prevent abuse.
+    - **Mitigation:** Apply rate limiting, resource allocation limits, and regular monitoring to detect and prevent abuse during PDF generation.

+- **Risk:** Insecure PDF generation library leading to code execution vulnerabilities.
+    - **Mitigation:** Ensure that the PDF generation library is up-to-date with the latest security patches and perform regular security assessments.

+- **Risk:** Lack of auditing and monitoring capabilities.
+    - **Mitigation:** Implement comprehensive logging and real-time monitoring systems to track all activities related to file downloads and generate alerts for suspicious actions.

 ### 2.2 Security Requirements Engineering

-- **Functional Requirements:**
+#### Functional security requirements

-    - Authentication must be strictly enforced before accessing the PDF download feature.
+- **Authentication:** Ensure that all users must undergo strong authentication before accessing the download functionality.
-    - Input validation must be performed to avoid injection attacks during PDF generation.
+- **Input validation:** Implement thorough input validation to avoid common vulnerabilities such as SQL injection, cross-site scripting (XSS) and path passing.
+- **Data integrity:** Use checksums or cryptographic hashes to verify the integrity of downloaded files.
-    - Use of TLS to ensure encryption in transit.
+- **Secure data transmission:** All data transmissions must use TLS to protect data in transit.

-- **Non-Functional Requirements:**
-    - The system must handle a high number of PDF download requests without degradation in performance.
-    - Ensure data integrity and accuracy during PDF creation.
+#### Non-functional security requirements

+- **Performance:** Ensure that security measures do not affect system performance.
+- **Scalability:** Design security solutions that keep up with the system as usage patterns evolve.
+- **Reliability:** Implement redundant systems and failover mechanisms to maintain availability even during security incidents.
+- **Maintainability:** Design security features that are easy to update and manage.
+- **Compliance:** Comply with relevant legal and regulatory requirements regarding data protection and privacy, such as GDPR or HIPAA, as applicable to the jurisdiction and nature of the data.

 ### 2.3 Abuse Cases

 ![Delivery_Abuse_Case.png](diagrams/Delivery_Abuse_Case.png)

-#### Case 1: Unauthorized Access
+#### Case 1: Unauthorized access
-- **Description:** An unauthorized user attempts to access the PDF download feature without proper permissions.
+- **Description:** An unauthorized user tries to access the file transfer functionality without the proper permissions.
-- **Response:** The system should enforce strict authentication and authorization checks, denying access and logging the attempt for security monitoring and analysis.
+- **Response:** The system should apply rigorous authentication and authorization checks, denying access and logging the attempt for security monitoring and analysis.

-#### Case 2: Path Traversal Attack
+#### Case 2: Path traversal attack
 - **Description:** An unauthorized user exploits path traversal vulnerabilities to access restricted files.
-- **Response:** Implement robust input validation to sanitize file paths and prevent directory traversal.
-Ensure that user inputs cannot alter file paths.
+- **Response:** Implement robust input validation to sanitize file paths and prevent directory traversal, ensuring that user inputs cannot alter file paths.

-#### Case 3: Downloading Sensitive Information
+#### Case 3: Downloading confidential information
-- **Description:** An unauthorized user downloads sensitive information exploiting security flaws.
+- **Description:** An unauthorized user downloads sensitive information by exploiting security flaws.
 - **Response:** Apply encryption to sensitive data and use secure access controls to ensure that only authorized personnel can access sensitive information.

-#### Case 4: Denial of Downloading Files
+#### Case 4: Denial of file download
-- **Description:** An unauthorized user denies having downloaded files, exploiting a lack of auditing.
+- **Description:** An unauthorized user denies having downloaded files, exploiting the lack of auditing.
 - **Response:** Implement comprehensive logging and auditing mechanisms that capture all download activities with user identifiers and timestamps.

-#### Case 5: Manipulating Download Requests
+#### Case 5: Manipulation of download requests
-- **Description:** An attacker manipulates the request for downloading to cause harm or gain unauthorized access.
+- **Description:** An attacker manipulates the download request to cause damage or gain unauthorized access.
-- **Response:** Use parameterized queries and routinely update and patch systems to prevent manipulation of requests.
+- **Response:** Use parameterized queries and regularly update and patch systems to prevent request manipulation.

-#### Case 6: Overloading the System
+#### Case 6: System overload
-- **Description:** An attacker sends a massive amount of download requests to overload the system (DoS attack).
+- **Description:** An attacker sends a large number of download requests to overload the system (DoS attack).
 - **Response:** Implement rate limiting and anomaly detection to identify and mitigate potential DoS attacks.

-#### Case 7: Malicious File Upload and Download
-- **Description:** An attacker uploads malicious files and encourages others to download them, spreading malware.
-- **Response:** Scan all uploaded files for malware and block downloads of identified malicious files.
-Educate users about the risks of downloading unknown files.

-#### Case 8: Bypassing Security Controls
+#### Case 7: Bypassing security controls
 - **Description:** An attacker bypasses security controls to download unauthorized files.
 - **Response:** Regularly review and update security controls.
 Employ a layered security approach to reduce the risk of unauthorized access.

-#### Case 9: Exploiting PDF Generation Vulnerabilities
+#### Case 8: Exploitation of PDF generation vulnerabilities
 - **Description:** An attacker exploits vulnerabilities in the PDF generation process to execute malicious code.
-- **Response:** Ensure that the PDF generation library is up to date with all security patches applied.
-Use sandboxing if available to isolate the PDF generation process.
+- **Response:** Ensure that the PDF generation library is up-to-date with all applied security patches.
+Use sandboxing, if available, to isolate the PDF generation process.

 ### 2.4 Functional Security Requirements
-- Implement role-based access control for the download functionality to ensure only authorized users can download the delivery plans.
-- Log all access attempts to the PDF download feature for audit and monitoring purposes.

 ### 2.5 Non-Functional Security Requirements
-- The PDF download service must be capable of handling a high volume of requests efficiently to prevent DoS attacks.
-- The system should ensure the integrity and confidentiality of the data during the PDF creation and download process.

 ### 2.6 Threat Modelling

 ## 3. Design